-Warrior-Scholar Project is a highly intense, fully immersive, week-long academic “boot camp” consisting of literature discussion seminars taught by university professors, “tactical” study skills workshops, in-depth writing instruction, and structured writing labs with individualized tutoring support.
-Warrior-Scholar Project alumni help implement the course, running evening skill-building sessions that address the personal and social challenges unique to transitioning enlisted veterans.
+The Warrior-Scholar Project humanities program is an immersive, week-long academic boot camp consisting of readings on American democracy, seminars taught by university professors, study skills workshops, intensive writing instruction, and structured work time with individualized tutoring support.

-Study hall with individualized tutoring and support provides students with an opportunity to practice their reading, writing, and study skills.
-Each evening, students complete reading and writing assignments with tutors on hand, who are capable of answering their questions and helping them through whatever difficulties they encounter.
+Study halls with individualized tutoring support provide students with an opportunity to practice their reading, writing, and study skills.
+Each evening, students complete reading and writing assignments with tutors on hand to support them.

 If you have any questions please email us at email@example.com.